MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - [ConfigureTimeZone](/windows/client-management/mdm/policy-csp-timelanguagesettings#timelanguagesettings-configuretimezone)
 - [RemoteLock](/windows/client-management/mdm/remotelock-csp)

-These two new polices for AllowAddProvisioningPackage and AllowRemoveProvisioningPackage are being added to our [Common Device Restrictions](hololens-common-device-restrictions.md).
+These two new policies for AllowAddProvisioningPackage and AllowRemoveProvisioningPackage are being added to our [Common Device Restrictions](hololens-common-device-restrictions.md).

 > [!NOTE]
 > In regard to [RemoteLock](/windows/client-management/mdm/remotelock-csp), HoloLens will only support the ./Vendor/MSFT/RemoteLock/Lock configuration.
 The configurations dealing with PIN such as reset and recover are not supported.